Endangered Northern Corroboree Frog

 Endangered Northern Corroboree Frog (Pseudophryne pengilleyi)

-Corroboree Frogs are small (25-30 mm) distinctively striped yellow and black frogs.
-They occur in a restricted, high-altitude distribution in waterlogged grasslands, heath, sphagnum moss bogs and adjacent woodlands (Osborne 1989).
-Adult Corroboree Frogs spend most of their time in the woodlands (where they also over-winter) and move into the sphagnum moss bogs and other waterlogged areas during summer to breed.
-Females lay clutches of around 25 eggs in damp vegetation at the margins of pools.
-The eggs hatch into tadpoles when the water level rises following rain or snow melt (which may be anytime during autumn, winter or spring).
+Corroboree Frogs breed in pools that tend to be ephemeral, and are often dry during the breeding season.
+The males move into the bogs or other wet areas early during the breeding season (January) and call from within damp vegetation (often sphagnum moss) at the margins of pools.
+The females are attracted to calling males and typically lay a clutch of around 25 eggs out of water in the males' nest chamber in the damp vegetation.
+The eggs hatch into tadpoles when the water level rises following rain or snow melt (which may be anytime during autumn, winter or spring) and floods the nest.
 The tadpoles metamorphose into frogs during the following summer (one year after eggs were laid) and move out of the bogs to the woodlands.
-In a further two years time they are mature and return to the bogs to breed.
+In a further two to three years' time they are mature and return to the bogs to breed.

 As part of the National Recovery Program for the Corroboree Frog and the ACT Action Plan for the Northern Corroboree Frog, the ACT Government established a captive colony of Northern Corroboree Frogs in 2003 at Tidbinbilla Nature Reserve from eggs collected in the wild.
 The aim is to maintain a captive 'insurance' colony as a backup in the event that the species becomes extinct in the ACT, and also to release frogs back to the wild to help reverse the decline of wild populations.
 There are currently around 800 northern corroboree frogs in captivity at Tidbinbilla.